-I don’t know about you, but for me, sometimes life gives someone, more than they bargained for.
-But, I have come to accept that it is part of life.
+I don’t know about you, but I have come to accept, sometimes life gives one more than they bargained for.

 “A big part of depression is feeling really lonely, even if you’re in a room full of a million people.”